U.S. dollar bulls in control as delayed rally gathers pace

 European equities showed a net outflow of about $500 million in July, the first this year, according to Lipper data.

-Meanwhile, the euro has been consistently net sold since May 8, data from BNY Mellon showed.
-That was when European Central Bank President Mario Draghi signalled willingness to use unconventional measures to stem the euro's strength and counter the deflationary pressures afflicting the region.
+Meanwhile, the euro EUR= has been consistently net sold since May 8, data from BNY Mellon showed.
+That was when European Central Bank President Mario Draghi signaled willingness to use unconventional measures to stem the euro's strength and counter the deflationary pressures afflicting the region.

 Speculative positioning also turned net long dollars soon after that Draghi speech and has been so the past 11 weeks.